griffithlab/VAtools/README.md

 **vep-annotation-reporter**

-A tool to create a tab-delimited (TSV) file of variants in a VCF and their VEP annotations.
+A tool to extract human-readable variant annotation data (in TSV format) from a VEP-annotated VCF.

 **ref-transcript-mismatch-reporter**

-A tool to identify variants in a VCF where the reference genome used to align and call variants doesn't match the Ensembl reference transcript used by VEP for variant consequence annotations.
+A tool to identify variants in a VCF where the reference genome (used to align and call variants) doesn't match the Ensembl reference transcript (used by VEP for variant consequence annotations).

 **transform-split-values**